angry-tony/A-collection-of-OSS-tools/README.md

 * [Rootkit Hunter](http://rkhunter.sourceforge.net/) - Compares hashes of important files with known good hashes that are stored in online databases
 * [Samhain](http://www.la-samhna.de/samhain/) - HIDS, file integrity checker, rootkit detection, log file monitoring, and more
 * [ScoutBot](http://lansec.net/project/scoutbot/) - Automated network scanner for Raspberry Pi
-* [SecTools.org](http://sectools.org/) - List of tools by the Nmap folks, some are quite outdated
 * [Security Onion](http://securityonion.net/) - Linux distro for IDS, NSM, and log management
 * [Snoopy Logger](https://github.com/a2o/snoopy) - Logs commands that are executed and saves the information to syslog
 * [Snort](https://www.snort.org/) - The classic network intrusion prevention system (NIPS)